Why study Italian at Warwick?

 What opportunities are there to study abroad?

-You will spend one year of your course abroad – usually your second or third year, depending on your course.
+You will normally spend either the second or third year of your course abroad.
 You will experience life in Italy at first hand through study abroad at one of our 20 partner universities, while developing high-level language, communication and intercultural skills.
 You will be taught by leading experts in the field of Italian culture, both past and present.

 A level ABB, including a modern or classical language